Cytoreductive Surgery and Hyperthermic Intraperitoneal Chemotherapy (CRS/HIPEC)

 How does HIPEC work?

 After all visible tumors are surgically removed, a highly concentrated, heated chemotherapy solution is pumped directly into the stomach cavity, where it circulates and targets any remaining cancer cells.
 HIPEC works for approximately 90 minutes while the patient lies on a special cooling pad.
-Afterward, the 108-degree chemo bath is washed away and the surgical incisions are closed.
+Afterward, the 108-degree chemo bath is washed away, the surgical incisions are closed, and the patient begins the recovery process.

 "The treatment of patients with peritoneal disease involves complex decision making.
 We think all such patients should be evaluated at a specialized center with a dedicated team to help patients achieve the best results."- Dr. Sean Dineen